ameisner/lsst_decam_recipe/README.md

 These two small files can be downloaded manually/individually, or by cloning the ``testdata_ci_hsc`` repo from GitHub.

-The Pan-STARRS HTM shard file names as provided in the ``ap_verify_hits2015`` repo do not follow the default/expected naming convention when running ``processCcd.py``.
+The Pan-STARRS HTM shard file names as provided in the ``ap_verify_hits2015`` repo do not follow the default/expected naming convention used when running ``processCcd.py``.
 In the ``ap_verify_hits2015`` repo, they have a naming convention ``panstarrs_??????_refcats_gen2.fits``, where ?????? is the HTM shard index.
 By default, ``processCcd.py`` expects the Pan-STARRS shard files to be named simply ``??????.fits``, where ?????? is the HTM shard index.
 Renaming the Pan-STARRS shard files could be done in multiple ways, for instance a small Python script:

 ```
 #!/usr/bin/env python